samhpickering/yubikey-gpg-notifier/README.md

 }
 ```

-3. Add the line `scdaemon-program /path/to/yubikey-gpg-notifier` to `~/.gnupg/gpg-agent.conf`

-4. It may be necessary on first run and on config changes to restart the gpg-agent process:
+5. It may be necessary on first run and on config changes to restart the gpg-agent process:
 ```shell
 gpgconf --kill gpg-agent
 gpgconf --launch gpg-agent